Talking with staff

 To make sure the right support is available, employers and line managers should invite staff to talk with them privately about how the menopause is affecting them at work and what could help.

 Employers should make sure they get training for their managers on talking about the menopause so they:

 - know how to have conversations with all staff about the menopause

-- know what support is available to women, trans and intersex people going through the menopause
+- know what support is available to women, trans people and people with variations of sex development (VSD) going through the menopause

 - understand their role when it comes to offering support to staff

 - understand any organisational policies related to the menopause